matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

     std::function< T *() > m_getter;
 }
 ```
-`ProxyPtr` is a template class containing one public member variable which is a `std::function` that will return a pointer to the template parameter.
+`ProxyPtr` is a template class containing one public member variable which is a `std::function` that will return a pointer to an object of the type of the template parameter.
 The `std::function` guarantees to return a pointer of the desired type, how it is supposed to this is implementation dependent.
 You can just return a raw pointer to obtain the same expressive power as a raw pointer.
 Or you can add complete programs as the body of this function.
 Since, C++ is a Turing Complete language, you can basically do anything you want inside the body of this function.
 This is also the reason, I call it a universal pointer: one cannot create another pointer with more expressive power.

 Normally, I would like to avoid public member variables, but as we will see this is not possible for our `ProxyPtr`.
 The problem is that some lambda functions which are not visible in the scope of `ProxyPtr` require access to the member variable `m_getter` for casting purposes.